SoerenToennesen/Algorithm-visualization/README.md

 Finally, some multi-agent system pathfinding would also be interesting, but might require a separate (micro) service to encapsualte such an AI.

+## Motivation

+I am a huge fan of data structures and algorithms - in particular in complex settings such as MAS or distributed systems, in addition to learning by visualization and implementation.
+Therefore, this project serves the purpose of helping me understand selected algorithms, showcase them in a fun and immersive setting, where a bunch of different states are present and has to happen in parallel or sequentially.

 ## Examples

 The current project is deployed here on GitHub on the following link: